WebAssembly/spec/spectec/test-prose/TEST.md

 5. Push the value (V128.CONST c) to the stack.

 execution_of_VBINOP sh vbinop
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 2. Pop the value (V128.CONST c_2) from the stack.
-3. Assert: Due to validation, a value is on the top of the stack.
+3. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 4. Pop the value (V128.CONST c_1) from the stack.
 5. If (|$vbinop_(sh, vbinop, c_1, c_2)| ≤ 0), then:
   a.
 Trap.